-The Department of Accounting and Finance assesses the extent to which the accounting program requirements create the desired outcomes by using a variety of techniques.
+The Department assesses the extent to which the accounting program requirements create the desired outcomes by using a variety of techniques.
+Examples of these assessments are:

-- Pre-tests and post-tests in the fundamental areas of accounting.
-1. - An exit case based on legal, ethical and societal responsibilities of an accountant. - An exit case based on critical thinking, problem-solving and technological 3. abilities. - Student surveys of group skills, leadership and conflict-resolution.
-4.
+- 1. Pre-tests and post-tests in the fundamental areas of accounting. - 2.
+An exit case based on legal, ethical and societal responsibilities of an accoun- - 3.
+An exit case based on critical thinking, problem-solving and technological abilities. - 4.
+Student surveys of group skills, leadership and conflict-resolution.